-Chairman of Lloyd's
+Chairman of Lloyd's (Nominated member)

 John Nelson has been Chairman of Lloyd‘s – the world‘s leading market for specialist insurance and reinsurance – since 2011.
 This follows a long career in banking - he worked for Kleinwort Benson until 1986, before joining Lazard where he ran the corporate finance division, becoming Vice Chairman in 1990 and later at Credit Suisse First Boston Europe where he served as Chairman until retiring from banking in 2002.

 Since then, he has held a number board and advisory positions in the retail, communications and financial services sectors.
 Until 2011, he served as Deputy Chairman of Kingfisher plc, Europe‘s leading home improvement retailer and as Non-Executive Director of BT, Woolwich plc, JP Morgan Cazenove and Cazenove Group.

 He stood down as Chairman of real estate company, Hammerson plc in 2013, a position he held since 2005.
 He remains an advisor to Charterhouse Capital Partners LLP.
 He is also the Chairman of Chichester Harbour Trust and a Trustee of the National Gallery and chairs its Development Committee.